Kriti014/aws-cognito-google-identity-federation/README.md

 ## 🔒 Security & Privacy Notice

-All AWS Account IDs, IAM Role ARNs, Google Client Secrets, and personal user identifiers in repository documentation screenshots (`/Documents`) have been sanitized in compliance with cloud security best practices.
+All sensitive fields including AWS Account IDs, IAM Role ARNs, Google Client Secrets, and user identity credentials shown in screenshots (`Documents/`) have been sanitized in compliance with cloud security best practices.

 ---